Ladydiana/ChinookDB/README.md

 	Return all the track names that have a song length longer than the average song length.

 	:bulb: Return the Name and Milliseconds for each track.
 Order by the song length with the longest songs listed first.
+- ##### Question 3:
+	Write a query that determines the customer that has spent the most on music for each country.

+	:bulb: Write a query that returns the country along with the top customer and how much they spent.

+	:bulb: For countries where the top amount spent is shared, provide all customers who spent this amount.